-When discussing mobile management, Jeramy Kopacko, Senior Sales Engineer at Sophos, points out that it’s important to breakdown the acronyms.
+When discussing mobile management, breaking down the acronyms is essential.
 The big three are MDM (mobile device management), EMM (enterprise mobility management), and UEM (unified endpoint management):

-EMM expands MDM’s capabilities by also allowing for bring your own device (BYOD).
-EMM gives employees the opportunity to enroll their own devices into corporate IT resources.
+EMM expands MDM’s capabilities by allowing you to bring your own device (BYOD).
+EMM enables employees to enroll their own devices into corporate IT resources.
 EMM provides the organization with encrypted, policy-controlled, and unique containers on the employee’s device to provide specific apps, email, data, and content.
 This allows the organization to provide resources and respond if the device violates compliance policies.
-With EMM there is also an option for device control from the manufacturer; if a company purchases a specific volume of devices, the manufacturer will give the user the capability to limit reactivation of lost or stolen devices.
+With EMM, there is also an option for device control from the manufacturer.
+If a company purchases a specific volume of devices, the manufacturer will allow the user to limit the reactivation of lost or stolen devices.

 The Benefits of Company-Owned vs. Personal Devices for Remote Work

 Businesses and organizations may need your guidance when establishing mobile device and remote work policies for their employees or team members.
-They may turn to you for advice on whether they should allow personal devices to connect to their networks.
+They may ask you whether they should allow personal devices to connect to their networks.

 Advice for Selling MDM Solutions

-Kopacko stresses that it’s important for managed services providers (MSPs) and value-added resellers (VARs) to begin the sales process by understanding the client’s digital strategy and where their data is stored and accessed.
-“Each client presents its own challenges and demands for mobile devices,” he says.
-“Certain industries, such as manufacturing or healthcare, rely on fleets of mobile devices to ensure their processes run smooth and efficient.
-An effective mobile device strategy should help these devices remain patched and managed as well as minimize downtime.”
+Managed services providers (MSPs) and value-added resellers (VARs) must begin the sales process by understanding the client’s digital strategy and where their data is stored and accessed.
+Every client brings unique challenges and demands for mobile devices.
+Some industries, such as manufacturing or healthcare, rely on fleets of mobile devices to ensure their processes run smoothly and efficiently.
+A mobile device strategy must ensure these devices remain patched and managed with minimal downtime.

-With the number of remote workers increasing in 2020, Kopacko says there will likely be a greater demand for UEM offerings, and vendors are now positioning themselves to become leaders in this emerging space that offers solutions for security, compliance, and management in a single console.
+There will likely be ongoing high demand for UEM offerings.
+Vendors are now positioning themselves to become leaders in this emerging space that offers security, compliance, and management solutions in a single console.

 In many cases, it will fall to you to advise your clients whether UEM, EMM, or MDM solutions are the best fit and which will result in the greatest productivity and ROI for their organizations.